Look East policy (Bangladesh): Policy

-The policy is to improve ties with East Asian countries.
-This includes signing more Bilateral Treaties with Japan and China.
-The government of Bangladesh is trying to increase economic trade and improve relations with its neighbor Myanmar.
-Thailand is one of the countries Bangladesh is trying to improve bilateral and trade relationships with.
+The policy aims to improve ties with East Asian countries.
+This includes signing more bilateral treaties with Japan and China.
+The government of Bangladesh is also trying to increase economic trade and improve relations with Myanmar and Thailand.

 History

-The Policy was adopted in 2001 after the Bangladesh Nationalist Party led by Khaleda Zia was elected.
+The policy was adopted in 2001 after the Bangladesh Nationalist Party led by Khaleda Zia was elected.
 Khaleda Zia said "The doors are open to us in the west, east, south and north but we are focussing on the east because it is good for us".
-Bangladesh was motivated by lack of progress in trade deals within SAARC countries and perceived domination of India, which borders Bangladesh on all side and has a trade surplus with it.
-In 2016 China signed a Memorandum of Understanding to provide Bangladesh with 24.45 billion dollars in bilateral assistance to 34 projects in Bangladesh.
-This is to date the largest assistance pledged to Bangladesh by any country.
-China is Bangladesh biggest source of Imports and trading partner.
+Bangladesh was motivated by a lack of progress in trade deals with SAARC countries and perceived domination of India, which borders Bangladesh on all sides and has a trade surplus with it.
+In 2016, China signed a memorandum of understanding to provide Bangladesh with 24.45 billion USD in bilateral assistance to 34 projects in Bangladesh.
+This was to date the largest assistance pledged to Bangladesh by any country.
+China is Bangladesh's biggest source of Imports and the largest trading partner.